-Current consumption and production trends continue to create toxic waste and reduce valuable natural resources.
-Children are the least responsible for environmental degradation, yet they will bear the greatest burden of its impact – mostly in the form of health and developmental issues.
+Global consumption and production trends deplete valuable natural resources and create toxic waste.
+Children are the least responsible for environmental degradation, yet they'll bear the greatest burden of its impact – mostly in the form of health and developmental issues.

 Decades of evidence shows that widespread behaviour change, such as recycling and using less plastic, often begins with children.
-This is why UNICEF engages girls and boys to promote responsible, climate-friendly consumption behaviours and set an example for their communities.
+That's why UNICEF engages young people to promote responsible, climate-friendly consumption behaviours and to set an example for their communities.

 Implementing SDG 12?
 Learn how to start.